Bioconductor/BBS/Doc/DailyTasks.md

+_In addition to the below information, also consider the [Care and Feeding of the Build System](https://github.com/Bioconductor/BBS#care-and-feeding-of-the-build-system)_.

 Each morning, the build system must be inspected (manually<sup>1</sup>).
 The expected results of the nigthly build are described below.
 To begin, ssh to the Linux build box :

 ```